Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ### Storing thermal images 	:file_folder:

-:file_folder: **Storage**: All thermal images/FLIR photos will be stored in the ['Thermal Images_FLIr photos'](https://drive.google.com/drive/folders/1_8dMZ86P7BmLn0GG9zTTS8RomSaohe_2?usp=sharing) google drive folder.
+:file_folder: **Storage**: All thermal images/FLIR photos will be stored in the ['Thermal Images_FLIR photos'](https://drive.google.com/drive/folders/1_8dMZ86P7BmLn0GG9zTTS8RomSaohe_2?usp=sharing) google drive folder.
 To standardize storage, please create a new folder within your study system (i.e., Brazil, Panama, etc.) directory with the following naming convention... *'DATE_Site'*.
 The date should be the date the photos were taken in 'YR,MO,DAY' format (for example, 220725), and the site should be the site name.